harsha094/Profile-Card-Component/README.md

 ## Acknowledgments

-I am very thankfull of [Coding Sections](https://www.youtube.com/channel/UC8YimkS0Yw487d2kr9PEcsg) for helping me in this project. and also thankfull of [Dr. Angela Yu](https://t.co/uVi2CifJBs) for intoducing me about the Frontend Mentor.
+I am very thankful of [Coding Sections](https://www.youtube.com/channel/UC8YimkS0Yw487d2kr9PEcsg) for helping me in this project. and also thankful of [Dr. Angela Yu](https://twitter.com/yu_angela) for intoducing me about the Frontend Mentor.